10 benefits of a gratitude practice

 Ending your day on a positive note could help you sleep better and for longer.
 A 2011 study published in Applied Psychology: Health and Well-Being found that all it takes is 15 minutes of writing about what you’re grateful for to have a positive impact on your sleep.

 If you don’t already have a journaling practice and you struggle to sleep, it’s certainly worth a try.
-You may find it helpful to note down any remaining thoughts or worries about the day that’s gone by and then spending some time writing about what you’re grateful for.
+You may find it helpful to note down any remaining thoughts or worries about the day that’s gone by and then spend some time writing about what you’re grateful for.
 This can help clear your mind and leave you feeling positive as you head to bed.

 6. It improves our physical health